isomerpages/imda-codesg/_in-community/1-by-community-for-community.md

 By Community, For Community are various ground-up projects by individuals or corporates to promote computational thinking and making for different communities.
 These projects are supported by Our Singapore Fund for Digital Readiness. <br>

+#### **U Live Symposium 2019**

+The U Live Symposium 2019 is for NTUC members aged 55 years and above to learn how to work smarter, live fuller and play more by reaping the benefits of technology.
+Participants will be able to engage in experiential hands-on learning and learn how they can utilize technology easily in their daily lives through a series of tech workshops, talks, showcases and demos.
+A group of 40 U Live Cyber Guides who are trained on government and popular mobile apps, will be available on-site to assist other participants on the day itself.

+Join us on 1 December 2019 at Downtown East and register on this <a href="https://www.ulive.sg/index.php/activities-a-events/1054-u-live-symposium-2019" target="_blank">website</a>!

 #### **Tech@Shopee: Coding for Youths**

 **Shopee** provides opportunities for underprivileged youths from low-income families who want to pick up coding at no cost.
 They believe that the cost of learning should not stop anyone from pursuing knowledge.